fanypilar/fpilarova_masters/README.md

 # Description
-**This repository contains files and a script that were created as a part of my master's thesis.**

-The script downloads data of gene sequences and then processes them to be used in a CAAS analysis.

-In the repository, there are also a dataset and results of my master's thesis analysis (folder "masters_thesis_results").
+The repository contains a script that was created as a part of my master's thesis.
+The core of the script is to download data of gene sequences and then process them to be used in a CAAS analysis.
+Additionally, there are also a dataset and results of my master's thesis analysis (folder "masters_thesis_results").
 The file "final_dataset.csv" is an output of the script and contains input dataset for the analysis.
 The file "results.xlxs" contains information about the dataset and results of the analysis.
-The data should be also available here https://drive.google.com/drive/folders/1PXH8xgirwP3VDi-dWPBErm0z5k5CdcXK?usp=share_link).

 # The repository contains: